List of Jurassic Park (franchise) characters: Vic Hoskins

 Vic Hoskins is the head of InGen Security.
-He is the human antagonist of Jurassic World.
+He is the secondary antagonist of Jurassic World.
 In 2014, a viral marketing website for the fictional Masrani Global Corporation was launched to promote Jurassic World.
 According to the website, Hoskins attained the head position at InGen Security after overseeing the elimination of Pteranodons that escaped to Canada following the events of Jurassic Park III.
 Over time, he redeveloped and improved InGen Security.

 Prior to events in Jurassic World, Hoskins had been involved in a two-year research program at the theme park meant to test the Velociraptors' intelligence.
 After observing the raptors obey Owen's commands, Hoskins desires to test them out as weaponized animals.
 Hoskins is also shown to have a secret alliance with Dr. Henry Wu, creator of the Indominus rex.
 Following Masrani's death, Hoskins takes command and puts his raptor plan into effect to kill the Indominus, with Owen reluctantly taking part.
 When it fails, Hoskins and the InGen team prioritize the evacuation of the lab, saving dinosaur embryos and transporting them, along with Dr. Wu, to an unspecified location.
 Before Hoskins can leave, a raptor corners him in the lab and kills him.

 Prior to his death, Hoskins had revealed to Owen and Claire that he intended to create miniature versions of the Indominus rex as weapons to keep InGen Security viable.
 The Indoraptor, a smaller genetically engineered version of the Indominus, is later created by Dr. Wu as a weaponized animal in Jurassic World: Fallen Kingdom.